newrelic/node-newrelic/cloud-tooling/azure-site-extension/Content/README.md

 - Click the name of the target application in the displayed list
 - On the options listed on the left, scroll down to "Extensions" located under the Development Tools category
 - Click on + Add at the top of the page
-- From the extension drop down, select New Relic Node Agent
+- From the extension drop down, select New Relic Node Agent.
+  - If your application runs on Win 32, select the x86 version of the site extension.
+  - If your application runs on Win 64, select the x64 version of the site extension.
 - Check the box for accepting the legal terms
 - Click Add on the bottom of the page.
 This will begin installation of the extension.